o1-labs/proof-systems/book/src/specs/kimchi.md

      Essentially, this is to add a last column of table ids to the concatenated lookup tables.
     - Compute the dummy lookup value as the combination of the last entry of the XOR table (so `(0, 0, 0)`).
      Warning: This assumes that we always use the XOR table when using lookups.
+    - Compute the lookup table values as the combination of the lookup table entries.
      - Compute the sorted evaluations.
      - Randomize the last `EVALS` rows in each of the sorted polynomials in order to add zero-knowledge to the protocol.